Davidyao217/dictation-testing/README.md

 A simple, local voice dictation tool built in Rust.
 It listens for a global hotkey, records your voice, transcribes it using OpenAI's Whisper (running locally), and types the text into your active window.

 ## Context
 This was a pet project to familiarize myself with AI-assisted coding tools.
-The entire codebase was built with the help of:
+The codebase was built with the help of:
 - **Antigravity**
 - **Verdant**
 - **Opencoder**